MEHColeman/shoreditch/_posts/2022-02-22-example-content.md

 supported in this theme.
 {:.message}
 <!--more-->
+A quick reference version of all the common markdown and front matter options available with _Shoreditch_ is available [here]({% link quick-reference.md %}).
+That file won't be indexed, so you can keep it in your repo to refer to in future without worrying about it polluting your blog.

 Cum sociis natoque penatibus et magnis <a href="#">dis parturient montes</a>, nascetur ridiculus mus. *Aenean eu leo quam.* Pellentesque ornare sem lacinia